Todo App - Beginner's Guide to Building with Jac#

 Key Points:

-- app() is the required entry point that Jac looks for
+app()is the required entry point that Jac looks for- It must be defined inside a

-- This function gets called automatically when the page loads
+cl(client) block indicates this code runs in the browser - This function gets called automatically when the page loads

-- You can define other components and helper functions in the same cl block
+- You can define other components and helper functions in the same

 Example with Multiple Components:

-cl import from react {useState, useEffect}
+cl import from react { useEffect }

 cl {

-def TodoList(todos: list) -> any {
+def TodoList(todos: list) -> JsxElement {

 return <ul>